coostdocs/codoc/content/en/co/fastring.md

 ### fastring::lshift

 ```cpp
 fastring& lshift(size_t n);
 ```

-- This method shifts fastring to the left by n characters, that is, deletes the first n characters.
+- This method shifts fastring to the left by n characters, which means removing the first n characters.

 - Example

 ```cpp
 fastring s("hello");